Student Work Office

 The Student Work Office seeks to support all aspects of student work, including assisting students in their search for work, providing students and student supervisors with support and resources, and partnering with colleagues across campus to support this critical aspect of student success.

-Contact the Student Work Office for:
+Students can contact the Student Work Office for:

-- Guidance finding on-campus work
+- Assistance finding an on-campus job

 Student Work Office Hours